Great Things About Portland – My Travels

 Great Way to Get to Portland

 Road trips are fun, but someone’s always got to take the wheel.
 Why not take the train?
+Among all the great things about Portland, one of them is definitely the accessibility.
 Amtrak runs daily service to and from Portland from both north (Vancouver) and south (Los Angeles) starting points.
 It’s comfortable, cost-effective, and you start the weekend’s fun before you arrive!

 Great Place to Stay in Portland

 Travelling with a group is more fun and economical when you can share accommodations, so Airbnb is the ideal solution.
+Yet another plus among the great things about Portland is the many quirky homes available for short-term rental!
 We found a great space for up to 6 people in a home in Nob Hill, a charming neighbourhood in the NW section of Portland.
 It was just perfect… exceptionally clean, well-stocked, and located within easy walking distance to, well, everything you want to do!

 Even just taking a walking tour around the Nob Hill neighbourhood is a feast for the eyes if you are an architecture buff, like me.
 Victorian-styled homes are the norm, and there is a lot of brick, plus some newer more contemporary builds as well.
 It all adds up to an architectural diversity that is a feast for the eyes.